python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 run it: End-users can use shell scripts or other programs for personal customization, e.g. automatically performing an action on every new virtualenv (see :ref:`scripts`).
-Extensions can also be implemented in Python by using Distribute_ *entry points*, making it possible to share common behaviors between systems and developers.
+Extensions can also be implemented in Python by using `Setuptools entry points`_, making it possible to share common behaviors between systems and developers.

 Use the hooks provided to eliminate repetitive manual operations and